philsinatra/IDM231/instructor_materials/IDM231-06-document_object_model.md

 ^ _Attribute Nodes_ are represented in orange in this graphic.
 The opening tags of HTML elements can carry attributes and these are represented by attribute nodes in the DOM tree.

-^ Attribute nodes are not children of the element thar carries them; they are partofthat element.
+^ Attribute nodes are not children of the element that carries them; they are part of that element.
 Once you access an element, there are specific JavaScript methods and properties to read or change that element's attributes.
-For example, it is common to change the values of cl ass attributes to trigger new CSS rules that affect their presentation.
+For example, it is common to change the values of class attributes to trigger new CSS rules that affect their presentation.

 ---